-- 1. This appendix sets out the operating procedure for updating debt risk premium (DRP) estimates within the R statistical computing environment (R DRP process). - 2.
+- 1. This document sets out the operating procedure for updating debt risk premium (DRP) estimates within the R statistical computing environment (R DRP process). - 2.
 In estimating the DRP, the ERA will solely rely on the R statistical process detailed in this document.
 The estimation of the DRP through R is better implemented and maintained, and statistically more robust than Excel. - 3.
 To provide stakeholders with accessibility options, the ERA also provides an accompanying Excel DRP process (Excel DRP process).
 However, the ERA will not rely on this Excel DRP process and the Excel DRP estimate will only provide an approximate DRP estimate. - 4.
-As an Excel template is being provided that prepopulates formulas, at a high-level the information in this document can be divided into two categories: - background information on the DRP process or template - information on related to actionable steps for users estimating the DRP, which is highlighted for ease of reference. - 5.
-Subscription, software and add-in requirements for the R DRP process include: - Bloomberg Anywhere Ssubscription. - Excel 2013 or above. - Bloomberg Excel Add-in; Excel Solver Add-in and Analysis Tool Pack. - RStudio an integrated development environment (IDE) that supports the running of R code.
-Ideally use R version 3.5.1 for running the code provided for DRP estimation exercise.1 - R packages: NMOF, readxl, sm, YieldCurve, lubridate, openxlsx, np, quadprog, Rblpapi.^{2 3}
+As an Excel template is being provided that prepopulates formulas, at a high-level the information in this document can be divided into two categories: - Background information on the DRP process or template, which provides explanatory information on how the Excel spreadsheet was developed. - Information related to actionable steps for individuals estimating the DRP and undertaking the DRP process.
+These actionable steps are highlighted in grey and represent actions that will need to be undertaken to complete the DRP calculation. - 5.
+Subscription, software and add-in requirements for the R DRP process include: - Bloomberg subscription. - Excel 2013 or above. - Bloomberg Excel Add-in; Excel Solver Add-in and Analysis Tool Pack. - RStudio an integrated development environment (IDE) that supports the running of R code.
+Ideally use R version 3.5.1 for running the code provided for DRP estimation exercise.1 - R packages: NMOF, readxl, sm, YieldCurve, lubridate, openxlsx, np, quadprog, Rblpapi.^{2,3}

-Available at: https://www.rstudio.com/
+Available at: https://posit.co/downloads/